maikatakemoto/portfolio/README.md

 - **Machine Learning & AI**: Projects focused on neural networks, optimization algorithms, and game AI strategies.
 - **Web Development**: Code for web applications, showcasing both front-end and back-end skills.
 - **Distributed Systems**: Implementations of distributed algorithms, such as Raft, along with concurrent programming assignments.
+- **Computer Vision**: Implementations of filters used for photo editing, motion estimation techniques, and 3D animation.

 ## Getting Started